datacommonsorg/data/import-automation/executor/README.md

 # Import Automation Executor

-This directory contains code for the executor of the import automation system, which runs user scripts, generates CSVs and MCFs, and import them to the Data Commons knowledge graph using the importer.
+This directory contains code for the executor of the import automation system, which runs user scripts, generates CSVs and MCFs, and imports them to the Data Commons knowledge graph using the importer.

 ## User Manual